Methylated spirits is another word for denatured alcohol. Or Ethynol alcohol that has been de-naturalized.

 Can You Drink it?

-Methylated spirits is dangerous to drink.
+Methylated spirits are dangerous to drink.
 It has been intentionally poisoned with additives that not only smell bad, can actually cause blindness.
 It should never be consumed as an alternative to any alcoholic beverage despite its origin of being pure alcohol.

 Stimulate Hair Growth?